If you haven’t tried natural wine yet, then consider this a (minimal) intervention.

 Lady of the Grapes | Covent Garden

 A central London wine bar that combines old-school charm with forward-thinking brio.
 The interiors are all cosy Parisian wine bar – battered vintage furnishings, pendant lighting fashioned from old wine bottles, crates propped up in every corner.
 But the wine list is right at the cutting edge, celebrating organic and natural wines, around 80% of which come from female winemakers.
-You can read a little bio of each grower in the 100-strong menu – which spans from red to white, sparkling to fortified – and there’s a menu of French dishes to go with it all, including fondue.
+You can read a little bio of each grower in the 100-strong menu – which spans from red to white, sparkling to fortified, and includes about 15 available by the glass at any one time.
+It’s also one of the best spots for fondue in London, with 250g of molten cheese to dip into with an abundance of crusty bread and charcuterie.

 Details: 16 Maiden Lane, WC2E 7NJ | Book here

 Hop Burns & Black | Peckham & Deptford

 The hop: craft beer.
 The burns: mercilessly hot sauces.
 The black: artisan coffee.
 The unmentioned: a meticulously sourced collection of natural, organic and biodynamic wines, available to buy by the bottle and either take home or sample on a picnic table outside as the sun goes down.
 They also run an excellent monthly subscription service, ‘Natural Wine Killers’, and stock over 100 of their favourites online, too.

 dan’s | Dalston